Conversation

 You’re welcome.
 Enjoy your reading!

-1. A Polite Expression for Everyday Use: I’d like to ~
+1. A Polite Expression for Everyday Use

 I’d like to ~ is the contracted form of “I would like to ~.”
 It is one of the most frequently used polite expressions in English.